LolaSommer/PizzaShop/README.md

 ---

-## 🎯 Planned Improvements
+Planned Improvements (Optional / Future Ideas)

-* Persistent cart using LocalStorage
+The project is considered feature-complete in its current scope.
-* Promo-code system
+The following items are optional extensions, not required for the core experience:

-* Mock API integration
+Promo-code system (UI logic only)

-* Form validation for auth modals
+Mock API integration for product data

-* Dark theme toggle
+Dark theme toggle

-* Extended accessibility audit
+Deeper automated testing for cart logic

-* Unit tests for cart logic
+(LocalStorage persistence and form validation are already implemented.)

 ---